itacdonev/courses-application--generalized-linear-models-in-python/chapter1.md

 xp: 50
 ```

-You are conducting a study ... where you have the following measurements.......
+You are conducting a study ..... where you have the following measurements.......
 Which type of response data do you have?
+(Which statistical method should you use to model $E[y]$?)
+- make a sequential question to cover examples with all 4 types of response variables. -> total 4 questions

 `@hint`

 `@possible_answers`
+- continuous
-binary
+- binary
-count
+- count
-ordinal
+- ordinal
-continuous

 `@feedback`